ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 reason, it is expected that the values chosen by implementations will change over time.
-Implementors MAY use values different from the recommended values listed above, without changing this specification, as long as they do not violate any of normative requirements (such as minimum delays).
+Implementors MAY use values different from the recommended values listed above, without changing this specification, as long as they do not violate any of the normative requirements (such as minimum delays).

 # Limitations